-His work Avarice appears on flutist Mark Takeshi McGregor's latest CD, Sins and Fantasies, which has been nominated for 'Classical Recording of the Year' by the 2015 Western Canadian Music Awards.
+His work Avarice appears on flutist Mark Takeshi McGregor’s latest CD, Sins & Fantasies, which was nominated for ‘Classical Recording of the Year’ by the 2015 Western Canadian Music Awards.

 Gregory Lee Newsome has been a committed advocate for contemporary music, serving as a director of Aventa Ensemble, The Music Gallery, and Vancouver New Music, as host of the radio programme Are You Serious?
 Music, and as Artistic Advisor for ensemble1534.

 From 1998 to 2012, he was a staff member of the Canadian Music Centre, first in Vancouver and then in Toronto.